oracle-devrel/terraform-oci-arch-drupal/README.md

-vcn_id | If use_existing_vcn is set to TRUE then you can pass VCN OCID and module will use it to create Drupal installation. numberOfNodes | If you need HA configuration with LB and FSS then set the value to 2 or more. drupal_subnet_id | The OCID of the drupal public (single node) and private (multi node) subnet access. lb_subnet_id | The OCID of the Load Balancer subnet in multi node configuration. bastion_subnet_id | The OCID of the Bastion subnet in multi node configuration. fss_subnet_id | The OCID of the File Storage Service subnet in multi node configuration. availability_domain_name | The Availability Domain for deployment. display_name | The name of the Drupal instance. shape | Instance shape to use for Drupal node. flex_shape_ocpus | If shape is set to Flex shape then you can define Flex Shape OCPUs. flex_shape_memory | If shape is set to Flex shape then you can define Flex Shape Memory (GB). lb_shape | Load Balancer shape flex_lb_min_shape | Load Balancer shape minimum shape when lb_shape=flexible flex_lb_max_shape | Load Balancer shape maximum shape when lb_shape=flexible use_bastion_service | If you want to use OCI Bastion Service then you need to set the value to TRUE. bastion_service_region | If use_bastion_service is set to TRUE then you can define bastion service region. bastion_image_id | If use_bastion_service is set to FALSE then you can define Bastion VM image id.
+vcn_id | If use_existing_vcn is set to TRUE then you can pass VCN OCID and module will use it to create Drupal installation. numberOfNodes | If you need HA configuration with LB and FSS then set the value to 2 or more. drupal_subnet_id | The OCID of the drupal public (single node) and private (multi node) subnet access. lb_subnet_id | If numberOfNodes set to 2 or more then you can provide OCID of the Load Balancer subnet. bastion_subnet_id | If numberOfNodes set to 2 or more then you can use OCID of the Bastion subnet. fss_subnet_id | If numberOfNodes set to 2 or more then you can use OCID of the File Storage Service subnet. availability_domain_name | The Availability Domain for deployment. display_name | The name of the Drupal instance. shape | Instance shape to use for Drupal node. flex_shape_ocpus | If shape is set to Flex shape then you can define Flex Shape OCPUs. flex_shape_memory | If shape is set to Flex shape then you can define Flex Shape Memory (GB). lb_shape | If numberOfNodes set to 2 or more then you can define Load Balancer shape flex_lb_min_shape | If numberOfNodes set to 2 or more and lb_shape=flexible then you can define Load Balancer minimum shape. flex_lb_max_shape | If numberOfNodes set to 2 or more and lb_shape=flexible then you can define Load Balancer maximum shape. use_bastion_service | If you want to use OCI Bastion Service then you need to set the value to TRUE. bastion_service_region | If use_bastion_service is set to TRUE then you can define bastion service region. bastion_image_id | If use_bastion_service is set to FALSE then you can define Bastion VM image id.